brunobeltran/multi_locus_analysis/doc/source/stats.rst

 :func:`vels_to_cvvs_by_hand` and :func:`vvc_stats_by_hand` to first write out all these products and then take the appropriate averages (respectively).

+If we wanted to use them on the above velocities, we would simply run:

 .. warning::

     The following creates a temporary file of approximately 2.1GB.

-If we wanted to use them on the above velocities, we would simply run:
+..  new code block

     >>> mla.stats.vels_to_cvvs_by_hand(d_vels, ['meiosis'], 'vvs.csv',
     >>>                                max_t_over_delta=4)